Package eremitalpa

 exclude_leaves : bool

-If True, exclude leaves from getting substitutions.
+If True, exclude leaves from substitution plotting.

 site_offset : int